codewithhades/spring-boot-docker/README.md

 You are going to need only 2 things

 - A running Spring Boot application, like this [example with actuator](https://github.com/codewithhades/spring-boot-actuator)
-- [Docker](https://www.docker.com), so we can dockerize the application
+- [Docker](https://www.docker.com), so you can dockerize the application

 ## How to build the docker image

-- Firstly we need to package our application into a JAR that will be generated withing the target folder
+- Firstly you need to package your application into a JAR that will be generated withing the target folder
     ````bash
     mvn clean package
     ````